ministryofjustice/hmpps-manage-a-workforce-ui-e2e-tests/README.md

     > pages - Implements the Page Object Model, encapsulating UI selectors and actions for maintainable test abstraction.
     > test-data - Stores test data inputs, payloads, and reusable datasets for parameterized scenarios.
     > tests - The core test suite with actual test cases(spec.ts files) validating UI, API, and end-to-end flows.
     > utils - Hosts helper functions, custom assertions, and reusable logic to keep tests clean and DRY.
+    > common-functions - Holds the common functions which can be reused across the suite.

 ### Running the Tests: